News & Events

 March 1, 2026: The Heart Folds Early: A Memoir releases today!!!

-March 4-7th, 2026: Jill will be in Baltimore for AWP with River Teeth (at booth 551) for a couple of panels and the launch of a brand-new memoir (The Heart Folds Early—releasing March 1!): full schedule coming soon!
+March 4-7th, 2026: Jill will be in Baltimore for AWP 2026 with River Teeth (at booth 551).
+Full schedule:

 April 9, 2026, 7:30 p.m.
 (Ball State’s Pittenger Student Center, Multipurpose Room + Billiards Room): River Teeth Issue & The Heart Folds Early Home Turf Launch with Editor Jill Christman